All Episodes

 Earth Day is April 22nd.

-You know what Lenin's first name was?
+Do you know what Lennon's first name was?

-Do you know who Lenin is?
+Do you know who Lennon is?

-Well, yeah, you mate, you might.
+Well, yeah, you might.

-I'm one how many people in this audience, particularly in the millennials, even know who I mean when I say, yeah, Earth Day is Lenin's birthday.
+Many people in this audience, particularly in the millennials, even know who I mean when I say, yeah, Earth Day is Lenin's birthday.

 And then how many people know his first name?